 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Inspirato, Kornit, Alico, and Catalent and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, March 22, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Inspirato Incorporated (NASDAQ: ISPO), Kornit Digital Ltd. (NASDAQ: KRNT), and Alico, Inc. (NASDAQ: ALCO), and Catalent, Inc. (NYSE: CTLT).
+NEW YORK, March 22, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Inspirato Incorporated ISPO, Kornit Digital Ltd. KRNT, and Alico, Inc. ALCO, and Catalent, Inc. CTLT.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: May 11, 2022 - December 15, 2022